Oxyaine/RainWorldBestiary/README.md

 ***Please keep in mind, that most if not all of these tokens are only tracked for creatures that inherit from base game types, such as the `Creature` class , `AbstractCreature` class, and so on.***

 Here is a list of all automatic token types:
-* Killed = 8 : When the player gets killed by a creature
+* Killed = 8 : When the creature gets killed by the player
 * Impaled = 9 : When the creature gets impaled with a spear, by the player
-* Stunned = 10 : When the creature gets stunned, by the player
 * Killed Player = 11 : When the player is killed by the creature
 * Grabbed Player = 12 : When the player gets grabbed by the creature